thororen1234/io_export_bobj_keyframes/README.md

 ## How to import

 Select the Armature object the BOBJ file was originally exported from (the file only stores per-bone keyframes by bone name, not the skeleton itself), then use File > Import > `BOBJ keyframes` and choose the `.bobj` file.
-Each `an` block in the file becomes (or updates) an action of that name in `bpy.data.actions`, which you can then select in the Action Editor/NLA to pose the rig and render an icon.
+Each `an` block in the file becomes (or updates) an action of that name in `bpy.data.actions`.